Friedrich Goldmann: Early life and education

+Career

 Major commissions include works for the Berlin Philharmonic Orchestra, Semperoper Dresden, the Berlin Staatsoper, three works for Wittener Tage für neue Kammermusik, Ensemble Modern, Arditti Quartet, Komische Oper Berlin, the 20th anniversary celebration of the fall of the Berlin Wall, Expo 2000 in Hannover, several works for Konzerthaus Berlin and the German radio orchestras.

 As a conductor, he worked with several orchestras and ensembles, including the Berliner Philharmoniker (with which he recorded Stockhausen's Gruppen), the Gewandhausorchester Leipzig, the Staatskapelle Berlin (including a production of Schönberg's Moses und Aron, directed by Ruth Berghaus, in 1987), the Gruppe Neue Musik Hanns Eisler, and the Scharoun Ensemble.
 He also performed all over Europe, Russia, the United States, Japan, and South Korea.
 He had a close working relationship with Ensemble Modern from the first days of the ensemble's formation.
 Their collaborations included a tour of Russia, the French and West German premieres of Luigi Nono's Prometeo, as well as performances and recordings of Goldmann's own works.

 From 1988 he was the principal conductor of the Boris Blacher Ensemble in Berlin.
 Recordings of his and other composers' music have been released by Nova, Wergo, Deutsche Grammophon, Academy, Edel Classics, RCA, BMG and other labels.
 Other conductors who have performed his works include Pierre Boulez, Daniel Barenboim, Michael Gielen, Mark Elder, Ernest Bour and Ingo Metzmacher.

 From 1980 until 1991, he taught master classes at Berlin's Akademie der Künste.
 In 1991 he became a professor of composition at the Hochschule der Künste, Berlin (now Universität der Künste).
-There, he headed the Institute for New Music from 2003 until 2005 Among his students were Enno Poppe, Helmut Oehring, Nicolaus Richter de Vroe, Steffen Schleiermacher, Chatschatur Kanajan, H. Johannes Wallmann, Jakob Ullmann, Charlotte Seither, Arnulf Herrmann, Paul Frick and Sergej Newski.
+There, he headed the Institute for New Music from 2003 until 2005.
+Among his students were Enno Poppe, Helmut Oehring, Nicolaus Richter de Vroe, Steffen Schleiermacher, Chatschatur Kanajan, H. Johannes Wallmann, Jakob Ullmann, Charlotte Seither, Arnulf Herrmann, Paul Frick and Sergej Newski.

 He was a member of the Academies of Fine Arts of East Berlin (from 1978), West Berlin (from 1990, before the unification of both academies) and Dresden (from 1995).
 He was also a member of the German-French Cultural Council and Deutscher Musikrat.
 From 1990 until 1997 he was president of the German section of the ISCM.
 Awards include the Hanns-Eisler-Preis, Kulturpreis and Nationalpreis of the GDR.

+Death

 Friedrich Goldmann died in Berlin on 24 July 2009.
 He was 68 years old.
 His grave is located at Berlin's Dorotheenstädtischer Friedhof cemetery.
 Currently the majority of his autograph scores are located at the archive of Berlin's Akademie der Künste.